TLDR

 Can HOA software replace a reserve study?

 No. The reserve study requires a physical inspection of components by a qualified analyst.
 Software tracks the financial side: fund balance, contributions, expenditures, and percent-funded calculations.
 The two work together but software does not replace the engineering assessment.
+A reserve study projects when major components (roofs, elevators, parking lots) will need replacement.

 Frequently asked